|

 Courses take place in:

-Since the Freedom of Information Act 2000 came fully into force in 2005 we have experienced a fundamental change in the relationship between UK government and its citizens as government information has become more publicly accessible.
-Greater transparency is also a key policy of the Coalition Government, and in light of the deficit reduction programme there is an ever increasing public interest in how public money is spent.
-This has led to the publication of a wide range of public sector datasets and proposals to expand the Freedom of Information Act through the Protection of Freedoms Bill.
+Since the Freedom of Information Act 2000 came fully into force in 2005 there has been a fundamental change in the relationship between government and its citizens as government information has become more publicly accessible.
+This has led to the publication of a wide range of public sector datasets and dramatic expansion of available information.
 Information Officers are central to these developments and need to be fully aware of the Act and the impact of future changes to it.

 This training session is designed to help those who are on the receiving end of requests for information and those who advise and assist them.
 The topics covered in this introductory level session include: